 At minimum, all patients and their parents can be counseled on the importance of physical activity, what constitutes a healthy diet, and other actions that promote healthy weight (e.g., eating breakfast daily, encouraging family meals, limiting eating out).
-For children and adolescents meeting the BMI criterion for obesity or overweight along with other risk factors, the Expert Panel recommends a systematic series of increasingly intensive interventions based on degree of obesity, associated health effects, motivation for weight management, clinic resources, and other factors.1 Brief descriptions of the intervention stages are provided in Table 3, although this stage approach has not been specifically tested.
+For children and adolescents meeting the BMI criterion for obesity or overweight along with other risk factors, the Expert Panel recommends a systematic series of increasingly intensive interventions based on degree of obesity, associated health effects, motivation for weight management, clinic resources, and other factors.
+Brief descriptions of the intervention stages are provided in Table 3, although this stage approach has not been specifically tested.

 For patients who have severe obesity and for whom behavioral approaches alone have not been successful, medications may be used in conjunction with behavioral approaches.
-Orlistat (Xenical) is the only approved drug for those age 12 years old or older.
-Orlistat is available by prescription only in adolescents, but is available as AlliTM over-the-counter for adults age 18 years and over.
-The Food and Drug Administration (FDA) has approved four new medications for weight management in adults since 2012: Belviq (lorcaserin), Qsymia (phentermine-topiramate), Saxenda (liraglutide), and Contrave (naltrexone-bupropion).
-None are recommended for those younger than 18 years because the safety and effectiveness have not been established for that group, nor have any short-term use weight-loss medications.
-Metformin and, to a lesser degree, bupropion are cited as being used off-label for weight loss but are not approved for this purpose, including in children and adolescents.
+Orlistat is the only approved drug for children and adolescents age 12 years or older.
+Orlistat is available by prescription only in adolescents but is available over the counter for adults age 18 years and older.
+The U.S. Food and Drug Administration (FDA) has approved four new medications for weight management in adults since 2012: Belviq (lorcaserin), Qsymia (phentermine-topiramate), Saxenda (liraglutide), and Contrave (naltrexone-bupropion).
+None are recommended for persons younger than age 18 years because their safety and effectiveness have not been established for this age group, nor have any short-term weight-loss medications.
+Metformin and, to a lesser degree, bupropion are cited as being used off label for weight loss but are not approved for this purpose, including among children and adolescents.

 Adolescents who have severe obesity and have not had success with other intervention approaches may be candidates for bariatric surgery.
-Gastric banding devices have been approved by the FDA for patients 18 years or older.
-The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) statement on bariatric surgery for severe obesity indicates that childhood obesity experts suggest that surgery may be considered for youth who have tried for at least 6 months to lose weight and not had success, have extreme obesity (BMI >40), be their adult height, and have serious health problems linked to weight.81 The American Society for Metabolic and Bariatric Surgery recommends that BMI selection criteria for a bariatric procedure include BMI \geq 35 kg/m2 with major comorbidities (e.g., diabetes, severe steatohepatitis, pseudotumor cerebri, and moderate-to-severe obstructive sleep apnea) or BMI \geq 40 kg/m2 with other comorbidities (e.g., hypertension, insulin resistance, glucose intolerance, substantially impaired quality of life or activities of daily living, dyslipidemia, sleep apnea with apneahypopnea index >5).
-Adolescents undergoing bariatric surgery should be carefully assessed for their ability to comply with the medical regimens and followup care.82
+Gastric banding devices have been approved by the FDA for patients age 18 years or older.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, childhood obesity experts suggest that bariatric surgery may be considered for youth who have tried for at least 6 months to lose weight and not had success, have extreme obesity (BMI >40 kg/m2), are at their adult height, and have serious health problems linked to weight.
+The American Society for Metabolic and Bariatric Surgery recommends that BMI selection criteria for a bariatric procedure include a BMI of 35 kg/m2 or higher with major comorbid conditions (e.g., diabetes, severe steatohepatitis, pseudotumor cerebri, moderate-to-severe obstructive sleep apnea) or a BMI of 40 kg/m2 or higher with other comorbid conditions (e.g., hypertension, insulin resistance, glucose intolerance, substantially impaired quality of life or activities of daily living, dyslipidemia, sleep apnea with apneahypopnea index >5).
+Adolescents undergoing bariatric surgery should be carefully assessed for their ability to comply with the medical regimens and followup care.
+88